-We present a completely new generation of electromagnetic hardware that can be used for land, marine and borehole applications.
-The system uses architecture like a seismic nodal system and for the first time combines electromagnetic and microseismic data recording in a single box.
-The modular architecture allows a fit-for-purpose configuration, not limited by number of channels or components to-be-recorded.
-Depending upon the user requirements we define four different configurations suitable for geothermal applications: Advanced MT, Broadband MT, Mini MT with AMT, and MT with TDEM. - System characterization and testing as well as a geothermal field example are also shown.
+A new generation of electromagnetic hardware/software that can be used for land, marine and borehole applications allows us to get better and more dense data.
+The system uses a seismic-like architecture with nodes, each of which can be expanded with sub-arrays.
+It combines for the first time electromagnetic and microseismic data recording in a single box on the same time base.
+The modular architecture allows a fit-for-purpose configuration tailored to the specific exploration / monitoring target.
+It is not limited by number of channels or components to-be-recorded.
+For geothermal applications, depending upon the user requirements we define four different configurations suitable: Advanced MT, Broadband MT, Mini MT with AMT, and MT with TDEM.
+System characterization and a geothermal field example underline the technical features.